Disclaimer: our thoughts:

 And it definitely isn’t a horse marketed as “been there, done that.”

-A real schoolmaster is a set horse.
+A real schoolmaster is a 'set' horse.

 A rider loses confidence?
-They cope.
+The horse copes.

 The rider isn’t particularly skilled?
-They cope.
+The horse copes.

 Their feed changes?
-They cope.
+The horse copes.

-Pretty much nothing unravels their education.
+Pretty much nothing unravels a schoolmaster.

 And that is incredibly rare.